aabbtree77/MNIST-0.17/README.md

 There are simpler ways to achieve the error of **0.26%** (no shearing involved): 32+32+28bbwh26, 32+36+28bbwh26, 36+36+28bbwh16.

-I would also note that the features of [Adam Coates et al. 2010][Adam Coates et al. 2010], i.e. the triangular encoding of patch distances, reach a solid "off the shelf" error **0.35%**.
+The features of [Adam Coates et al. 2010][Adam Coates et al. 2010], i.e. the triangular encoding of patch distances, reach a solid "off the shelf" error **0.35%**.
 However, I have tried 50K, or even 100K filters (400K dimensional vectors), different parameter settings as well, but nothing led to anything better than 0.35%.
-By the way, the triangular encoding can also be replaced with a more typical Gaussian kernel-based conversion of distances to similarities (set sigma to the mean patch distance used in the triangular encoding), it is just that the former is more efficient and works when the feature dimension is large.
+By the way, the triangular encoding can also be replaced with a more typical Gaussian kernel-based conversion of distances to similarities (set sigma to the mean patch distance used in the triangular encoding).
+The former is more efficient and works when the feature dimension is large.

 For those curious about the CIFAR-10 data set, the kernel interpolator (kriging) produces the following performance values: 80.30% (4608 features), 84.64% (100K features), and 85.70% (400K features).
 Local patch contrast normalization is necessary, i.e. 81.52% performance without local contrast normalization (100K features).
 The performance value 85.70% is probably not the limit of this method, but it is too cumbersome to reach even this value.

 The case with 400K features (100K patch centroids) takes roughly 10K+10Ks. (twenty kilo-seconds!) of time for feature extraction, 54Ks. for the tiled Cholesky decomposition and linear solving, and about 12Ks. for testing.
-So this is very time-consuming on i7 with 16GB of RAM and GTX760, but there is a lot of opportunity for parallelizations, albeit pointless in light of convnets.
+So this is very time-consuming on i7 with 16GB of RAM and GTX 760, but there is a lot of opportunity for parallelizations, albeit pointless in light of convnets.
 By the way, float32 products might further speed up the codes when calculating the kernel entries, but the single precision is definitely not enough for the products inside the tiled Cholesky decomposition as the code barfs about nonpositive definite submatrices, this problem does not appear in the double precision.

 The biggest weakness of the classical models is that averaging or maxing-out various models obtained on deformed data sets does not improve the error rate as dramatically as convnets do.
 I present here the exceptional cases, but in reality a simple averaging of such classifiers trained on various deformations does not improve **0.29%**.
 The error rate of 0.30%-0.29% should not be hard to replicate, but 0.24% is already a different case that may involve undocumented hidden factors such as Matlab's interpolation type during the shearing of images and even image dithering may have an impact.

 Perfect is the enemy of good.
 This is the area of exponentially diminishing returns.
 However, there might still be plenty of better, more interesting uses of convnets, SGD, autograd and GPUs, perhaps in logic or 3D.

 The good however is also overrated and questionable.
 Linear algebra is cubic and demands float64.
 Ill-conditioned Hessians in Newton's method, similar headaches with kernel/covariance matrices in any Gaussian process modeling.
-Leo Breiman's trees were universal and elegant, inaccurate and recursive however.
+Leo Breiman's trees are elegant, but not accurate enough.

 ## References